fengcong3/en.define.github.io/_posts/2022-05-23-How-to-Calculate-Intersection-Union-And-Difference-of-Intervals.md

 Now, you wana calculate the difference between them(like `A-B`).

 * step1: calculate the union of `A` and `B` respectively.
-* step2: calculate the difference between each elements of `A` and each elements of `B`
+* step2: calculate the difference between each elements of `A` and each elements of `B`, and get the intersection of the difference of each elements belong  `A`.
 * step3: calculate the union of the result of step2

 ```python